EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 • Provision delivered as part of school's normal staff contract

-• Provision the LA has a statutory duty to make in some other way (e.g. statutory NHS provision)
+• Provision the local authority has a statutory duty to make in some other way (e.g. statutory NHS provision)

 • Items of general personal benefit not in the EHCP